Climate Change

 Metrics and goals

-GHG emissions※10
+GHG emissions15

 Target

-By 2030, reduction of 30% or more (compared to fiscal 2013)
+by 2030, reduction of 30% or more (compared to fiscal 2013)

-By 2050, achieve carbon neutrality
+by 2050, achievement of carbon neutrality

-ROIC By around 2030, 10% or more
+around 2030, 10% or more

 Others

-• ※10 Includes Scope 1 GHG emissions directly linked to Asahi Kasei business activities (our own direct GHG emissions) and Scope 2 emissions (indirect emissions arising from use of electricity, heat, and steam supplied by other companies)
+• 15 Includes Scope 1 GHG emissions directly linked to Asahi Kasei business activities (our own direct GHG emissions) and Scope 2 emissions (indirect emissions arising from use of electricity, heat, and steam supplied by other companies)